LPF33/angular-library-system/README.md

 # Library System

-Started with project "Library System".
-Register all your books in different shelves and in different places.
-Should help to find your books.
+Register all your books in different shelves in different rooms/places.
-Database connection missing.
-Just started!
+- Search for books
+- See all shelf systems
+- add new shelf systems

+Still under construction!

 # Test